All for You Tour

 The All for You Tour was the fourth concert tour by American recording artist Janet Jackson, in support of her seventh studio album All for You (2001).
 The show was designed by Mark Fisher and Jackson.
 It was originally scheduled to start in Vancouver, Canada, but due to problems transporting technical equipment across the Canada–United States border, the first show took place in Portland, Oregon.
 The tour trekked through North America throughout the summer and ended with a final show in Honolulu, Hawaii which was broadcast by HBO.

-International dates in Europe were planned however those dates were forced to be cancelled following the September 11 attacks.
-According to Pollstar, the tour grossed over 48 million from 68 shows in North America between 2001 and 2002.
+Although international dates in Europe were planned, those concerts were cancelled following the September 11 attacks.
+According to Pollstar, the tour was the 8th highest grossing Year-End Tour of 2001, grossing $42 million from 57 shows and grossed over $48 million from 68 shows in North America between 2001 and 2002.

 The tour is notable for its choreography, theatrics, and upbeat nature.
 Its most infamous moment is thought to be the highly controversial rendition of "Would You Mind", where Jackson selected a member of the audience and strapped them into a gurney while caressing and fondling them.
 The show became one of the top-grossing tours of 2001 and saw Jackson performing many of her biggest hits.
 The show received positive feedback from fans and critics.